clarus/coq2opam2web/README.md

     docker build .

+Connect to the generate image and run:

+    opam2web --output website/ local:coq

-The website will be in the container in `/root/coq2opam2web/website/`.
+The website will be in `/root/coq2opam2web/website/`.